Capybaric123/Danny-s-Wiki/content/_index.md

 Welcome to the home page of this new wiki based on the HUGO static page generator, and enjoy the new style of a brand new wiki!

+## Info

+---

+This is a simple wiki style website, hosted on github using the HUGO's github actions deployment to run HUGO websites on github pages, which is quite usefull.
+I would really like to appreciate the developers of _hugo-book_ - the theme of this website.
+It is a pleasure to work with this website software and I hope that by creating this website I will inspire other people to contribute or create their own websites, since web development had become super easy these days!
+Thanks for reading this!

 ## Contributing

 ---